nikolajbaer/MealsCount-excel-add-in/README.md

 I'm new to all of this and did all my testing natively in Visual Studio so another thing we'll need to figure out is how to deploy this add-in in the user's environment.

 There appear to be several options: https://docs.microsoft.com/en-us/office/dev/add-ins/publish/publish#outlook-add-in-deployment

+# Contributing

+Developers interested in contributing to this project should follow the process outlined in CONTRIBUTING.md.

+# Using this add-in

+We're still figuring out the best way to deploy this add-in so that users can make use of it easily.